-Global payment technology has evolved in leaps and bounds over the decades.
+Global payment technology has grown in leaps and bounds over the decades.
 It was 1950 before the first modern credit card was introduced in the U.S. Just 70 years later, people around the world can use mobile wallets to pay for goods and services right on their cell phones.
-The COVID-19 pandemic has made virtual payment options more popular than ever.
 Here at Remitly, in fact, many of our customers now send money to their loved ones via mobile money providers.

 Mobile Money in Africa

-Africa has the world’s largest mobile money market and the COVID-19 pandemic has only accelerated its growth.
-At the same time, to stimulate the economy, many African governments have reduced barriers to encourage more people to sign up for mobile wallets.
+Africa has the world’s largest mobile money market, and the COVID-19 pandemic only accelerated its growth.
+To stimulate the economy, many African governments have reduced barriers to encourage more people to sign up for mobile wallets.

 Many people living in Africa don’t have access to traditional banking services.
-In fact, around 57 percent of individuals calling the continent home had no form of bank account in 2018.
 Mobile money technology has enabled the unbanked to access financial services more readily.
 To have a mobile money account, all one needs is a mobile phone—no bank account required.

 While the popularity of the following companies varies by country, each of them helps to provide financial services that many citizens would not otherwise have.

-With 46 million users throughout the world, MTN stands out among other mobile wallets in Africa for name recognition and adoption.
+With nearly fifty million users throughout the world, MTN stands out among other mobile wallets in Africa for name recognition and adoption.
 It offers services in Rwanda, South Africa, the Republic of Congo and at least 22 other countries in Africa and the Middle East.

 2. Orange Money

 After its initial rollout in 2008, Orange Money from Orange Group quickly became one of the most popular mobile wallets in Africa.
-With about 45 million users, it’s only slightly less widely used than MTN.
+It’s only slightly less widely used than MTN.
 It’s also available in 18 countries on the continent, so it’s one of MTN’s biggest competitors in many places.

 While it’s only available in seven countries in Africa, M-Pesa still reaches a massive amount of the continent’s citizens.
-Most of its customers are concentrated in Kenya, but it boasts over 41.5 million active users in total.
+Most of its customers are concentrated in Kenya.
 A major driver of their popularity is their customer service.
 As their user base increased, they grew their agent network at the same pace.